belav/csharpier/README.md

 dotnet chsarpier [PathToFile]
 ```

-## IDE Support
-### Rider
-1. Open Settings
-2. Tools - File Watchers
-3. Add New File Watcher
-    * File Type: C# File
-    * Program: dotnet
-    * Arguments: csharpier $FilePath$
-    * Output paths to refresh: $FilePath$
-	* Advanced Options - Auto-save edited files...: This should probably be off, otherwise if you pause while coding, csharpier will reformat the file as is.

 ### More Information
-By default csharpier will format any .cs files in the current directory and its children.
-It currently excludes .g.cs and .cshtml.cs files.
+CSharpier currently excludes .g.cs and .cshtml.cs files.

-By default csharpier will also validate any files it formats by comparing the resulting syntax tree to the original.
+By default csharpier will validate any files it formats by comparing the resulting syntax tree to the original.
 Formatting will take longer, but csharpier will validate the formatted syntax tree against the original and warn if it believes it introduced breaking changes.

 ```console